 At Berkeley, Tumushabe, as an undergraduate, mixed her STEM studies with a minor in theater, dance and performance studies, writing and directing plays that told “African stories, authentic stories sometimes performed by other Mastercard scholars,” she said.

-Martha Toni Atwiine, Afro Fem Coders’ student leader, said that when she was invited to join the class and its small, inspirational community of young women, “I was excited to change my daily routine and have something different in my day.”
+Martha Toni Atwiine, Afro Fem Coders’ student leader in Uganda, said that when she was invited to join the class and its small, inspirational community of young women, “I was excited to change my daily routine and have something different in my day.”

 Atwiine already has built games, learned new programming languages and been matched with a mentor in Silicon Valley “who inspires me to be like her one day,” she said.
 “If I was not learning coding, I would just be doing house chores.
 But now I have something to look forward to that enables my brain to keep challenged, so that when schools and universities are open again, I am able to learn better.”